 Here’s Lauren’s recommended workout that requires little time and no special equipment.
 Each exercise links to images of how to do it on the ACE Exercise Library.

 The ACE Healthy Living Blog routinely has great workouts for home and the office created by highly trained and experienced professionals.
-Here are two workouts that Lauren recommends that appear in that blog.
+Here are two workouts that Lauren recommends for staying healthy during the holidays that appear in that blog.